stevendav/OWASP-SQL-Injection-Module/README.md

-From your command line, enter the following commands:
+From your CLI, enter the following commands:
 >`docker pull bkimminich/juice-shop`

 (this pulls the Docker image into our local environment)

->`docker run --rm -p 3000:3000 bkimminich/juice-shop` (BTW, that is an _r_ and _m_ after the two dashes.
+>`docker run --rm -p 3000:3000 bkimminich/juice-shop`

+(BTW, that is an _r_ and _m_ after the two dashes.
 This actually runs the image)

 Now that the OWASP Juice Shop is running, open up Firefox or your web browser of choice and enter the following URL to access the OWASP Juice Shop:

->http://localhost:3000 (on macOS and Windows browse to http://192.168.99.100:3000 if you are using Docker-machine instead of the native Docker installation)
+>`http://localhost:3000` (on macOS and Windows browse to `http://192.168.99.100:3000` if you are using Docker-machine instead of the native Docker installation)

-The OWASP Juice Shop is one of many applications made to practice hacking in a safe environment without offending anyone or breaking any laws.
+The OWASP Juice Shop is one of many applications made to practice web attacks in a safe environment without offending anyone or breaking any laws.
 Feel free to poke around and look at the various aspects of this site.

 ## Step 2: Install and run Burp Suite Community Edition